 We are very spoilt these days with instant gratification that we expect we can do the same for ourselves.
 We can’t do instant.
 When we hold space for ourselves we are simply giving permission to live our lives, to experience what we need, to learn and grow.
 With patience, clarity will come to us when the time is right, not when we think the time is right.
 We all have our own journeys and simply need to trust.
 Live life, in the present and on your terms, and with time, the answers you’re seeking and clarity you desire will come.

 How have you have connected back with your intuition - that gut feeling?
 Let us know in the comments below.

 WE WANT TO KNOW...

 Here at Cork Leaf we're passionate about intuitive living, minimalism and sustainability.
-We hope to inspire, educate and hold space for people to connect with their natural flow....check out our other blogs which will help you start living a present, fulfilled, and authentic life.
+We hope to inspire, educate and hold space for people to connect with their natural flow, their journey within, to enrich their lives....check out our other blogs to help you start living the life you really love.

 Founder + Director of Cork Leaf.
 Introvert who loves to practice yin yoga and is chocolate obsessed.
 Lives life with her heart, strives to live a more sustainable life and dreams of moving to the countryside with her family.